-I am applying as a (check one) : LUNDC (Local Undocumented Student) SB 1528 Student
+I am applying as a (check one): LUNDC (Local Undocumented Student) SB 1528 Student

-July 1, 2024 - June 30, 2025
+July 1, 2025 - June 30, 2026

-The Tarrant County College (TCC) Texas Application for State Financial Aid (TASFA) is a free application that collects information to help determine eligibility for state or institutional financial aid programs administered by TCC.
+The Texas Application for State Financial Aid (TASFA) is a free application that collects information to help determine eligibility for state (or institutional) financial aid programs administered by institutions of higher education in the state of Texas.

-Students classified as Texas residents by TCC who are not eligible to apply for federal financial aid using the Free Application for Federal Student Aid (FAFSA) are encouraged to complete the TASFA.
-To review the FAFSA filing requirements, visit studentaid.gov or contact any TCC Student Financial Aid Services Office for the 2024-25 award year.
+Students classified as Texas residents who are not eligible to apply for federal financial aid using the Free Application for Federal Student Aid (FAFSA) are encouraged to complete the TASFA.
+To review the FAFSA filing requirements, visit studentaid.gov or contact the financial aid office at the institution you plan to attend for the 2025-26 award year.
 The federal application covers federal and state financial aid opportunities.
 If you meet the FAFSA filing requirements, then you should submit a completed FAFSA.

-DO NOT COMPLETE BOTH THE FAFSA AND TASFA
+DO NOT COMPLETE BOTH THE FAFSA AND TASFA.

-The 2024-25 TCC priority application deadline is March 1, 2024.
-It is important to complete and submit this application with all required documentation to the financial aid office on or before March 1 to be considered for the most financial aid possible.
+The 2025-26 state financial aid priority application deadline for many institutions of higher education is March 15, 2025.
+It is important to complete and submit this application with all required documentation to the financial aid office on or before March 15 to be considered for the most financial aid possible.